Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 adj_r^2: 0.9378
 ```

 We see no difference in SSE, SST, or R^2.
 As we learned in the previous post about metrics, adjusted R^2 is telling us that the additional feature in the linearly dependent feature set adds no new information, which is why we see a decrease in that value.
 Be careful because linear regression assumes independent features, and looking at simple metrics like SSE, SST, and R^2 alone won't tip you off that your features are correlated.

+So what's the big problem?

+In short, interpretability.
+Say we have a simple model defined as: *output = 2 + 12*x1 - 3*x2*.
+Assuming independent features, we can interpret this model in the following way.
+A one unit increase in *x1* results in an increase of 12 units of *output*.
+Likewise, a one unit increase in *x2* results in a decrease of 3 units of *output*.
+This is the beauty of linear regression.
+However, if features are correlated, you lose the ability to interpret the linear regression model because you violate a fundamental assumption.

+If all you care about is performance, then correlated features may not be a big deal.
+If, however, you care about interpretability, your features **must** be independent.
+There's no two ways about it.

+How do you check that features are independent?

 There are a number of methods you can leverage to investigate feature-feature correlation.
 Calculate the rank of your data matrix or take the dot product of any two given features.
 The latter will result in 0 if two features are truly independent and some nonzero value if they are not.
 The larger the magnitude of the dot product, the greater the correlation.
+You can also leverage a basis transformation technique like Principal Component Analysis (PCA) to ensure all features are truly independent, though you lose some interpretability.

 ## Wrap Up
 Thus concludes our whirlwind tour of linear regression.
 By no means did we cover everything.
 For example, we didn't talk about Q-Q plots or Maximum Likelihood Estimation (MLE) and how it drives Ordinary Least Squares (OLS).
 However, this post and the two prior should give you a deep enough fluency to effectively build models, to know when things go wrong, to know what those things are, and what to do about them.